Lakshmipriya5/Classification/README.md

 # Classification
-This repository contains classification algorithm
+This repository contains classification algorithms
-For all the case studies in classsification repository datasets available in kaggle https://www.kaggle.com/datasets
+For all the case studies in classification repository datasets available in kaggle https://www.kaggle.com/datasets